 We found that public schools that are solid overall tend to have good pre-k classes.
 But we also found that some schools have terrific pre-k classes, even if the rest of the school isn't great.
 Many have bathrooms right in the classroom, playgrounds just for the little kids and experienced teachers.

-An exciting, orderly classroom
+Look for an exciting, orderly classroom

 A well-balanced day